drloring/katacoda-scenarios/k8s-101/scen-2/step1.md

 Try typing `kubectl get po --all-namespaces` in the terminal to see all pods running.

-The cube-system namespace is reserved for the kubernetes control plane.
+The kube-system namespace is reserved for the kubernetes control plane and the kubernetes-dashboard was installed on this cluster in it's own namespace.